NIEM/NIEM.github.io/json/primer/whatis/index.md

 Scientists and developers can participate in a NIEM domain's activities, proposing new and modified data elements in the domain submodel for use in multiple specifications.
-They If elected as a domain co-chair, they
+If elected as a domain co-chair, they will vote on changes to NIEM Core at the NBAC.
+They may also participate at the NBAC as a non-voting observer.

-Finally, scientists and developers might participate in the NIEM Technical Architecture Committee (NTAC), which governs the NIEM core model; work here often involves harmonizing data definitions among the domain models to create elements that can be used in any domain.
+Finally, scientists and developers might participate in the NTAC Technical Architecture Committee (NTAC), which governs the NIEM core model; work here often involves harmonizing data definitions among the domain models to create elements that can be used in any domain.